-Paul McCartney’s bass playing genius never wavered, but his choices as a bass player post-Beatles show his focus is more on the song and serving the melody.
-Read More.
+The genius of Paul McCartney’s basslines never wavered, but his choices as a bass player post-Beatles show his focus was ever more on the song and serving the vocal melody.
+Read the post.

-Paul McCartney’s bass lines became an integral part of the Beatles’ evolution from world beating pop band to musical pioneers.
-We identify just what Paul did to make his parts stand out from what other bassists were doing at the time.
-Read more.
+Paul McCartney’s basslines are an integral part of the Beatles’ evolution from world-beating pop band to musical pioneers.
+We identify just what McCartney did to make his parts stand out from what other bassists were doing at the time.
+Read the post.

 The mics you use on any instrument in your home studio recording are a major variable in how your recording will sound, but mic placement is a big part of capturing the best tone for your recording.
 Read the post